uncover-co/elm-theme/README.md

-# elm-theme
+# Elm-Theme

-elm-theme is an opinionated, constraint-based, theme library for Elm applications.
+**An opinionated, constraint-based, theme library for Elm applications.**

-## Getting Started
+- Themes are easy to create and extend.
+- Test the accessibility of your theme through our generator.
+- Mix and match different themes in a single application through providers.
+- Dark mode ready with class and system detection strategies.

 ```elm
 import Theme